The Ingenious Aztec Floating Gardens of Xochimilco Explained

 Discover the ancient and innovative agricultural technique utilized by the Aztecs in the floating gardens of Xochimilco.

-In the highlands of modern-day Mexico City lies a vast network of canals, remnants of what was once one of pre-Columbian America's most impressive agricultural feats.
+In the highlands of modern-day Mexico City lies a vast network of canals, remnants of what was once one of pre-Columbian America’s most impressive agricultural feats.
 These are the chinampas, also known as the floating gardens of Xochimilco.
-These ingenious creations are a testament to the advanced agricultural knowledge of the Aztecs but also a symbol of sustainable farming practices that have endured for centuries.
+These ingenious creations are a testament to the advanced agricultural knowledge of the Aztecs, but also a symbol of sustainable farming practices that have endured for centuries.
+Built upon shallow lake beds, these remarkable agricultural platforms represent one of humanity’s most creative adaptations to challenging environments, transforming what might have been uninhabitable wetlands into one of the most productive agricultural systems ever devised.

 Origins and Construction

-The chinampas system dates back to 800 CE when various Mesoamerican cultures began flourishing in the Valley of Mexico.
+The chinampa system dates back to around 800 CE, when various Mesoamerican cultures began to flourish in the Valley of Mexico.
 However, during the height of the Aztec Empire in the 14th century, these floating gardens reached their pinnacle in terms of complexity and productivity.

 Chinampas were built by excavating mud from lakebeds to create rectangular plots surrounded by canals—the dredged-up soil formed elevated fields where various crops were planted.
 Additionally, trees such as willows were often planted at intervals along these plots to help stabilize them and prevent erosion.